NikolaosPapas/aisd-wde-4-the-box-model/README.md

 - Styles the `footer` title with color and bold font, and adds a bottom margin.

 ## 16. **Footer Paragraph Styling**

-LAst, we will add CSS code to bettwer space out our `p` tag  within the `footer`
+Last, we will add CSS code to bettwer space out our `p` tag  within the `footer`

+- [ ] Lastly, add the CSS code below to complete the formatting of our footer."

 ```css
 .footer p {